ryabrams/persona-tagging/README.md

 ### **2. Install Dependencies**

-Ensure you have Python installed (version 3.7 or later).
+Ensure you have Python installed (version 3.7 or later recommended; tested with 3.8-3.11).
 Then, install the required dependencies:

 ```sh
 pip install -r requirements.txt